sequenceiq/slider/src/site/markdown/specification/cli-actions.md

         r["role.failed.instances"] < status.options["hoya.container.failure.threshold"]

-#### Instance startup failure
+### Instance startup failure

-Startup failures are measured alongside general node failures, and counted differently.
+Startup failures are measured alongside general node failures.

-A container is deemed to have failed to start if either of the following conditions were met
+A container is deemed to have failed to start if either of the following conditions were met:

 1. The AM received an `onNodeManagerContainerStartFailed` event.